ls42/penunse/README.md

 Expense Tracker Web Application written in Go, HTML, CSS and SQL.
 Ready to be deployed as a single binary.

+The descriptions in this README might not be up-to-date.

 ## Architecture

 This project is made of two parts: